Rotor (electric): Squirrel-cage rotor

-The squirrel-cage rotor consists of laminated steel in the core with evenly spaced bars of copper or aluminum placed axially around the periphery, permanently shorted at the ends by the end rings.
+The squirrel-cage rotor consists of laminated steel in the core with evenly spaced bars of copper or aluminium placed axially around the periphery, permanently shorted at the ends by the end rings.
 This simple and rugged construction makes it the favorite for most applications.
 The assembly has a twist: the bars are slanted, or skewed, to reduce magnetic hum and slot harmonics and to reduce the tendency of locking.
 Housed in the stator, the rotor and stator teeth can lock when they are in equal number and the magnets position themselves equally apart, opposing rotation in both directions.
 Bearings at each end mount the rotor in its housing, with one end of the shaft protruding to allow the attachment of the load.
 In some motors, there is an extension at the non-driving end for speed sensors or other electronic controls.
 The generated torque forces motion through the rotor to the load.